Our Latest VIDEO

 - Are being assessed because you are a senior driver or have a medical concern that may affect your ability to drive — see Driver Medical Fitness

 - Want to dispute a traffic violation ticket or penalty points; request a review of an administrative intervention decision (regarding medical fitness to drive or a decision made under the Driver Improvement Program); or appeal police actions or administrative decisions to a higher authority – see Disputes, Appeals and Reviews

 The Superintendent is delegated, under the Motor Vehicle Act to:

 - ensure, by individual assessments, that drivers are medically fit to safely operate a motor vehicle;

 - impose interventions and refer drivers to appropriate programs to improve driving behaviour;

 - review driving restriction decisions through a process called the 'administrative justice review' (i.e., the review of driver licensing decisions, medical fitness decisions, prohibitions, suspensions and impoundments; and

 - develop policies to improve road safety to ensure an effective and fair administrative justice system that upholds the law and provides the required services to drivers and program clients.

-See About the Office of the Superintendent of Motor Vehicles (OSMV) for more information on the Superintendent's role and the responsibilities of the office, and how to contact the Superintendent.
+See About RoadSafetyBC for more information on the Superintendent or Motor Vehicles' role and responsibilities and the work of RoadSafetyBC including how to contact RoadSafetyBC.